New Entry Food Hub

 The New Entry Food Hub aims to provide the following services to our program farmers and eastern Massachusetts communities:

-- Ability for consumers to connect directly with their farmers, through newsletters, outreach, farm tours, etc.
+• Ability for consumers to connect directly with their farmers, through newsletters, outreach, and farm tours.

 World PEAS Food Hub 2017 Annual Report